 21. “The arc of the moral universe is long, but it bends toward justice.”
 Theodore Parker but usually attributed to Martin Luther King

 22. An empirical claim and a hypothesis: A structure that resembles a noisy upward trending wave describes the social progression of the disenfranchised with the Y axis representing a community’s toleration or acceptance of increased or redistributed eligibility and the X axis representing historical time.
-An upward, flat or downward midline is possible but the overall trend is an upward slope given that status gains persist.
+An upward, flat or downward midline is possible, but the overall trend is an upward slope given that gains in eligibility persist.
 The relation between progression and reaction is irregular.
 At no point on the wave is there any assurance of the direction the curve will take next.
 This is the ascending curve of emancipation.
-People hold on to their status gains as best they can despite expected adversity.
+People hold on to their gains as best they can despite expected adversity.

 23. Various disenfranchised communities may be at odds and in conflict over any enhancement, creation or redistribution of opportunity or eligibility.
 What’s good for the geese may not be good for the ganders.

 24. A community’s reaction to the liberation of its disenfranchised members shows its true colors.
+Hidden, disguised, and latent reactionary tendencies awaken in response to the newly enfranchised exercising their expanded status.

 25. The psychotherapist is an agent of status gain when psychopathology is understood to involve the inhibitions and disabilities in the potential to engage in Deliberate Action and in the valued social practices of the community.